michael-buschbeck/michael-buschbeck.github.io/_posts/2013-11-10-rigol-ds1052e-oscilloscope-pwm.markdown

 Let's have a look at the rising edge of the square wave.
 The *AUTO* button shows a menu that provides a convenient shortcut to that, too.
-All I have to do is select it and then tweak the horizontal scale a bit, and this is what I get:
+All I have to do is press the corresponding soft button and then tweak the horizontal scale a bit, and this is what I get:

 ![oscilloscope screen showing rising edge of a square wave with overshoot](/assets/2013-11-10-rigol-ds1052e-oscilloscope-pwm/scope-screen-edge-rising.gif)